Dr Mehroosh Tak

 Research Centres: Veterinary Epidemiology, Economics and Public Health

-Dr. Mehroosh Tak is an applied economist.
-Her research focuses on the nexus between agriculture and nutrition.
-Dr. Tak is interested in supervising research on economics of food systems using approaches from development economics and microeconometrics.
+Dr. Mehroosh Tak is an economist researching the structural causes of food systems change.
+Dr. Tak is interested in supervising research on economics of food systems using approaches from political economy and development economics.

-Dr. Mehroosh Tak is a lecturer in Agribusiness at RVC.
-She is an applied economist researching agricultural policies and food systems in low and middle-income countries (LMICs).
-Much of her work evaluates nutrition-sensitivity of programmes and policies using approaches from development economics including micro-econometrics and mixed methods.
-Dr. Tak has previously investigated the role of public expenditures in diversifying diets and antibiotic usage in livestock production systems in India.
-She previously worked in International Development as a monitoring and evaluation consultant at Oxford Policy Management and IFMR/J-PAL in India evaluating randomised-controlled trials (RCTs) on agricultural interventions.
-Dr. Tak regularly provides monitoring and evaluation expertise on food systems and nutrition financing to international donors, such as the Department for International Development (DFID), UNICEF and the Gates Foundation.
-Dr. Tak is affiliated with the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH), a consortium on sustainable food systems research with London School of Hygiene and tropical Medicine (LSHTM), the School of Oriental and African Studies (SOAS) and RVC.
+Dr Mehroosh Tak is a Senior Lecturer in Agribusiness at RVC.
+She is an economist researching agricultural policies and food systems in low and middle-income countries (LMICs).
+Much of her work evaluates nutrition-sensitivity of programmes and policies using approaches from development economics including micro-econometrics and political economy.
+Dr Tak has previously investigated the role of public expenditures in diversifying diets and antibiotic usage in livestock production systems in South Asia.
+She worked in International Development as a monitoring and evaluation consultant at Oxford Policy Management providing expertise on food and nutrition financing to international donors, such as the FCDO, UNICEF and the FAO.
+She co-leads RVC participation on the Centre for Doctoral Training on UK Food Systems.

 2020 Choudhury, S., Shankar, B., Tak, M., Aleksandrowicz, L., Dangour, A., “A Caste-based Inequality in Fruit and Vegetables Consumption in India", Ethnicity and Health (forthcoming)